tracim/tracim/README.md

     apt-get install postgresql postgresql-client

+## Installation ##

 ### Get the source ###

 Get the sources from Bitbucket:

     git clone https://bitbucket.org/lebouquetin/tracim.git

-**Note: Now everything is documented to be executed from the tracim directory newly created.**
+*Note: Now everything is documented to be executed from the tracim directory newly created.*

+### Setting-up python virtualenv ###

+_Reminder : Tracim is developped and tested using python3._

+Tracim uses virtualenv as deployment environment.
+This ensure that there will be no conflict between system-wide python installation and Tracim required ones.

+    virtualenv -p /usr/bin/python3 tg2env
+    source tg2env/bin/activate
+    cd tracim && python setup.py develop && cd -
+    pip install -r install/requirements.txt
+    ./bin/tg2env-patch tg2env/

+Notes:

+* Debian: you may get errors with stevedore/pbr which is not supported by python 3.2 (debian version of python 3).
+This is not a real problem
+* Ubuntu (at least 14.04): you should remove _distribute_ and _wsgiref _
+  from the requirements.txt file

+## Configuration ##
+## Database Setup ##
+## Running the server ##
+### Standalone mode ###
+### Apache WSGI configuration ###
+## Support ##

 ### Setup a database ###